Feedback Mechanisms – Homeostasis Ep 1

 Homeostasis is the maintenance of a stable internal environment.
 The conditions inside the body must be stable so that cells can function properly.
 For example, if the temperature or pH are too high, enzymes can become denatured.
-It is also important to maintain blood glucose concentration and water potential, which we will look at in future articles.
+It is also important to maintain blood glucose concentration and blood water potential, which we will look at in future articles.

 Homeostasis involves many organs and systems working together to control the internal environment despite a changing external environment.
 Many systems respond using negative feedback.